 Satisfying your workers’ need for relatedness

-Encourage integration: The main function in developing a unified team is for your people to work more effectively.
+Encourage integration: The main function of developing a unified team is for your people to work more effectively.
 However, by scheduling in time for work social events, i.e outings, birthdays, team lunches – you will boost company culture and tackle any issues around siloed teams.
 When you allow your people to socialise and forge meaningful relationships with each other, you enhance the enjoyment of their work and the overall quality of their performance.

 Promote trust: For a team to be unified, everyone within it must trust each other.
 You can promote trust by modelling the behaviour you want to see – this will help it to permeate throughout the business.
 You can also deliver trust-building exercises, inspire your people to be honest and encourage everyone to be accountable for their actions.